Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Introduction

-This paper addresses model misspecification in nonparametric settings, by adapting and extending ideas from distributionally robust optimization (DRO) \cite{ref:blanchet2016robust,ref:gao2017wasserstein,ref:shafieezadeh2018wasserstein,ref:esfahani2018data,ref:delage2010distributionally}.
-DRO formulations create a min-max game between a decision-maker and an adversary, where the latter is introduced to assess the impact of model misspecification on the decision-maker's chosen criterion.
-Here, we introduce a DRO formulation for infinite-dimensional Gaussian models.
-In our formulation, the decision-maker seeks an estimator of the unknown parameter that minimizes a certain Bayes risk, and the adversary chooses a probabilistic model that departs (in a nonparametric way, subject to a budget constraint) from the baseline/nominal Gaussian model assumed by the decision maker.
-Specifically, we will allow the adversary to select a model within a certain $\delta$-Wasserstein ball around the nominal model.
-The particular Wasserstein geometry that we impose (to be described precisely below) allows the adversary to select models that depart significantly not only \textit{from the Gaussian assumption} but also \textit{from the smoothness properties} dictated by the decision-maker's choice of prior.
-Consequently, our min-max formulation allows us to efficiently explore and assess the impact of model misspecification.
+This paper significantly extends the existing literature by introducing a DRO formulation for \textit{in}finite-dimensional Gaussian models.
+In our formulation, the decision-maker seeks an estimator of the unknown parameter that minimizes a certain Bayes risk, and the adversary chooses a probabilistic model that departs from the baseline/nominal Gaussian model assumed by the decision maker.
+Specifically, we will allow the adversary to select a model in a nonparametric way within a $\delta$-Wasserstein ball around the nominal model, where $\delta$ is the ambiguity size.
+The particular Wasserstein geometry that we impose allows the adversary to select models that depart significantly not only \textit{from the Gaussian assumption} but also \textit{from the smoothness properties} dictated by the decision-makers' choice of prior.
+Consequently, our min-max formulation allows us to explore and assess the impact of model misspecification effectively.